-This post on Sacred Marriage: Holy Honor was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Holy Honor was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hey everybody!
 Welcome to Week 5 of my series on “Sacred Marriage” by Gary Thomas, where we will be discussing chapter five of the book.
 The chapter is titled “Holy Honor: Marriage Teaches Us to Respect Others” and focuses on learning how to honor and respect our spouses.
 Thomas talks about how contempt can ruin relationships.
 When we grow in our disdain for our significant other, our hearts harden for each other.
 Instead, Thomas insists that we have contempt for contempt.

 It can be difficult at times to not point out the shortcomings and flaws of our spouse.
 After all, we probably know them better than anybody else, and therefore know their strengths and weaknesses better than they may know themselves.
 It is tempting to tell them what they are doing wrong or could do better, believing this will help them improve as a person.
 However, while I believe criticism can be helpful at times, it is only helpful if it is provided with good intentions, and it is well received and accepted.
 This is not often the case unfortunately.
 Typically, we criticize others to make us feel better about ourselves, and this is understandably not usually taken well by our spouse.
 Contempt breeds contempt.